 US voters on aid: 'Of course I want Ukraine to win, but...'

-Ukrainian President Volodymyr Zelensky is heading to Washington to lobby President Joe Biden and Congress for more funding to support the ongoing war against invading Russian forces.
+Ukrainian President Volodymyr Zelensky is in Washington to lobby President Joe Biden and Congress for more funding to support the ongoing war against invading Russian forces.

 The US is the largest military donor to Ukraine, having spent over $46bn (£37bn) so far, plus tens of billions more in financial and humanitarian aid.